jroberts101/gogetaction/design/project-requirements-document.md

 ### 15.1 Development Environment Setup

-Establish a consistent, secure, and efficient local development environment, including core tooling, project structure, basic service configurations (via Docker Compose), and initial DX enhancements, ready for feature implementation on the initial-setup branch.
+Please establish a consistent, secure, and efficient local development environment, including core tooling, project structure, basic service configurations (via Docker Compose), and initial DX enhancements, ready for feature implementation on the initial-setup branch.
+Please use the following table to assist you with determining the tasks involved:

 | Task ID | Task Description | Reason for Task | Expected Outcome |
 | ------- | ---------------- | --------------- | ---------------- |